 The inside diameter of the vas is just 0.2-0.4mm, so infinite care and microscopic stitches that do not obstruct the flow of sperms are required to make a reconnection that will be as close to the original as possible.
-Preserving the patency of the ultra minute lumen (opening) of the vas is the essence of the procedure.
-This can be only achieved by highly skilled and Experienced team and specialist equipment.
+Preserving the patency of the vas's ultra-minute lumen (opening) is the procedure's essence.
+This can be only achieved by a highly skilled and Experienced team and specialist equipment.

 Who is suitable for vasectomy reversal?

-We accept that when you chose to have a vasectomy you did so with the best of intentions and in the belief that under the circumstances you made the correct decision for you at that time.
-Personal circumstances change and we are simply here to help you regain your fertility.
-If you had vasectomy within the last 10 years and if your partner is less than 35 years, you are best placed to have a reversal and achive a natural pregnancy.
-Even if the interval since vasectomy is longer, still there is fair chance of achieving patency but the success in achieving the pregnancy depends on other factors.
+We accept that when you chose to have a vasectomy, you did so with the best of intentions and in the belief that, under the circumstances, you made the correct decision for you at that time.
+Personal circumstances change, and we are here to help you regain your fertility.
+If you had a vasectomy within the last ten years and your partner is less than 35, you are best placed to have a reversal and achieve a natural pregnancy.
+Even if the interval since vasectomy is longer, there is still a fair chance of achieving patency, but the success in achieving the pregnancy depends on other factors.

 What sort of men have a vasectomy reversal?

 The patients cover a range in age from 24 to 60.
-Majority of patients have formed a new relationship and wish to consolidate this with a child between them.
-10% of patients just decide they just want to change their minds and want more children.
-The remainder just feel dissatisfied with their vasectomy or have post vasectomy pain syndrome and wish to be returned to ‘normal’.
+The majority of patients have formed a new relationship and wish to consolidate this with a child between them.
+10% of patients decide they just want to change their minds and want more children.
+The remainder feel dissatisfied with their vasectomy or have post-vasectomy pain syndrome and wish to be returned to ‘normal’.